uw-thalesians/perceptia-servers/gateway/README.md

 `-PerceptiaDockerNet` (string) which is the name of the docker network the container should be attached to when run, default value is "perceptia-net"

 `-GatewayPort` which is the port the gateway service should be exposed on the host machine, default value is "4443"

+`-RedisPort` which is the port the gateway should reach the redis container at, default is: "6379

+`-RedisPortPublish` which is the port to publish the redis container if run by this script, default is: "6379"

 `-SkipRedis` (switch) will skip starting the redis dependency, default is: false.
 If you are starting your own redis instance include the option by including the switch